 With a name like Burnt you should expect it to burn every now and then.
 Indeed, since the beginning of white-folk exploration, people traveling through the area have had fire on their minds.
 French trappers, traveling up the lower river (now along I-84) in the early 19th century, named it Riviere Brûlé – Burnt River - because fire, smoke, and a charred landscape were a constant presence.
 Many early white explorers and diarists migrating along what is now called the Oregon Trail mention fires and blackened mountainsides, with at least some intentionally set by Native Americans to maintain ecosystem productivity for useful plants and animals.

-Fast forward to the 21st century and move upriver to the climbing crags, the area has already been burned by two big fires: the 104,000-acre Cornet-Windy Ridge Fire in 2015 and massive 294,000-acre Durkee Fire in 2024.
+Fast forward to the 21st century and move upriver to the climbing crags and not much has changed.
+The area has already been burned by two big fires this century: the 104,000-acre Cornet-Windy Ridge Fire in 2015 and massive 294,000-acre Durkee Fire in 2024.
 Both were started by lightning near Durkee, and both generally burned a lot of the same ground.
 At a finer scale within the climbing sector, however, the burns were patchy and varied from fire to fire.
-Some crags, like Hidden Valley, were spared in 2015 but torched in 2024.
+Some crags, like in Hidden Valley, were spared in 2015 but torched in 2024.

 What about the climbing?
 In both fires, thick stands of mountain mahogany in gullies and at the base of some faces were thoroughly incinerated.
 Most climbing was unaffected except near these mahogany stands.
-Flames and super-heated air fried the slabs up 15-25 feet causing the rock’s smooth skin to “blister” and subsequently peel off as small flakes.
+Flames and super-heated air fried smooth slabs up 15-25 feet causing the rock’s skin to “blister” and subsequently peel off as small, thin flakes.
 The South Face of French Gulch Buttress has a lot of this.
-For the most part, hand and foot holds weren't too affected but be cautious when you see light spots where the thin flakes fell away.
+For the most part, hand and foot holds weren't too affected but be cautious when you see light spots where the flakes fell away.

 Getting There Suggest change